 The Mobalytics vs Blitz vs Porofessor debate has never been more complicated than in 2026.
-All three apps dominated the LoL companion space for years, but the landscape has shifted: reliability complaints are climbing, ad models have gotten more aggressive, and Riot’s Streamer Mode now blocks the core scouting feature that made some of these apps worth downloading in the first place.
+All three apps dominated the LoL companion space for years, but the landscape has shifted: standalone versions and Overwolf dependencies now split the field, free tiers rely on ads, and Riot’s Streamer Mode can block the live scouting data that made some of these apps worth downloading in the first place.

 This comparison cuts through the marketing noise.
 We’re covering what each app actually does well in Patch 26.9, where each one falls short, and who each one is genuinely built for — including a look at how newer AI-driven tools compare.
 If you’re trying to pick one app (or drop one you’re already using), this guide gives you the honest breakdown.
 You can also check our broader roundup of the best League of Legends companion apps in 2026 for additional options beyond these three.